superdev0955/VueSample/README.md

 ## Annotate
 - The purpose of component use must be specified.
+  Currently, components do not include comments describing their functionality.
+  It is helpful to add comments within your code to explain the code's purpose, behavior, main logic, component roles, etc.
 - By using VS-code extensions such as Todo tree, basic error tracking and development synchronization can be guaranteed.

 ## Code formatting and error handling through VScode